-(named after the game's lead designer), an ad company manager who hates his job and pursues his goal in life to become a writer.
+In the game, players control Mike Dawson (named after the game's lead designer), an ad company manager who hates his job and pursues his goal in life to become a writer.
 Mike Dawson purchases a solitary mansion in a small town called Woodland Hills.
-Although the low cost and hush-hush transactions when purchasing the house do raise your suspicion, the solitary environment and sheer beauty of the house crush common sense and you decide to buy the house.
-Upon reaching the house, you suddenly feel tired and find a bed, proceeding to fall asleep, only to find yourself in a nightmare, unable to wake up.
+Although the low cost and hush-hush transactions when purchasing the house do raise Mike's suspicion, the solitary environment and sheer beauty of the house crush common sense and he decides to buy the house.
+Upon reaching the house, Mike suddenly feels tired and finds a bed, proceeding to fall asleep, only to find himself in a nightmare, unable to wake up.

-The nightmare seems to create a version of your life and has turned it into a world of terror.
-An unknown source has implanted a seed of darkness in your mind, and you only have three days to find a way to stop it.
+The nightmare seems to create a version of his life and has turned it into a world of terror.
+An unknown source has implanted a seed of darkness in Mike's mind, and he only has three days to find a way to stop it.

 Unlike most adventure games at the time, which give the player time to explore the environment, almost every action in Dark Seed has to fall within precise time limits, or the game will end up being in an unwinnable state.
 Due to the game frequently crashing, the player would often have to start over to win without resorting to a walk through for the game.

 Soon after the game was released, there was an urban legend that spread around that because of the intense pressure of designing Dark Seed, the game's lead designer, Mike Dawson, had a mental breakdown.
 In actuality, Mike Dawson left the games industry after completing Dark Seed and moved into writing for television until the late 1990's before writing two books on programming (Beginning C Game Programming and Python Programming for the Absolute Beginner) and teaching game design and programming classes at Stanford University and UCLA.